 They have the option of “winging it” as well as relying on their instinct and natural ability and see where things go when it is game time.
 Also, they can have more of a structured approach including preparation ahead of time as well as a plan of what to do.
 It’s easy to agree that the second approach mentioned leads to better results as well as better attainment of the ultimate goal.

-Similar principles apply with sales and what is a sales playbook which is the goal is to win which involves closing the deal as well as beating out the competition.
+Similar principles apply with sales and which is the goal is to win which involves closing the deal as well as beating out the competition.
 Just like we mentioned that a football team can use an approach with little preparation, it’s one of the most common approaches which sales people use because they’ll usually go through standard training and then initially improvise when speaking with prospects.

 Why are playbooks not being used?